Christopher von Uckermann

 Christopher Alexander Luis Casillas von Uckermann (born 21 October 1986) is a Mexican singer and actor.

 He started his acting career when he was only two years old in TV commercials, and became known worldwide after his roles as Diego Bustamante in the soap opera Rebelde and Father Ramiro Ventura in the supernatural horror web series Diablero.

+He was a member of the band RBD from 2004 to 2009 and has been a solo artist since the band's split, having released one album, Somos, in 2010, and two EPs, La Revolución de los Ciegos in 2017 and Sutil Universo in 2020.

+Life and career

+1986–1999: Early life

-His father is from Tijuana, Mexico and his mother is from Stockholm, Sweden.
+Christopher Alexander Luis Casillas von Uckermann was born on 21 October 1986 in Mexico City, Mexico.
+His father, Víctor Manuel Casillas Arias, is from Tijuana, while his mother, Marie Christina Alexandra von Uckermann, is from Stockholm, Sweden.
 His maternal grandparents are from Berlin, Germany.

-He was a member of the band RBD from 2004 to 2009 and has been a solo artist since the band's split, having released one album, Somos, in 2010, and two EPs, La Revolución de los Ciegos in 2017 and Sutil Universo in 2020.

-Acting career
+Since he was two years old, he appeared in commercials in Mexico and the United States, winning "The Golden Eagle" at 11 years old for appearing in over 160 of these.

 1999–2001: First telenovelas

 In 1999 he was cast in El diario de Daniela.
-He then starred in Amigos X Siempre in 2000, alongside Spanish Mexican singer/actress Belinda Peregrín.
+He then starred in Amigos X Siempre in 2000, alongside Spanish-Mexican singer and actress Belinda Peregrín.
 In 2001, he acted in and wrote the theme song for the series Aventuras En El Tiempo.